tud-cor/ur5_coppeliasim_roscontrol/README.md

 # ur5_coppeliasim_roscontrol
- A demo shows a full integration of roscontrol controllers and coppeliasim simulator.
-This package contains the required configuration, scene, and launch files to bringup and control ur5 robot in coppeliasim.
-This demo is a direct application of both the [RosControl][] and the [RosServices][] plugins.
+ A demo shows a full integration of `ros_control` controllers and CoppeliaSim simulator.
+This package contains the required configuration, scene, and `.launch` files to bring up and control a UR5 robot in CoppeliaSim.
+This demo is a direct application of both the [RosControl][] and the [RosServices][] plugins provided by `coppeliasim_ros_control` and `coppeliasim_ros_services`.

 ## Dependencies
 - [coppeliasim_ros_control][]: a plugin to integrate ros_control controller into CoppeliaSim simulator